PreetMhala/GDPR_compliant_PII_Anonymizer/README.md

 ## 🧐 Abstract

-The widespread use of chatbots like Frag Magenta and askT at Deutsche Telekom has led to a massive collection of user-generated data, often containing **Personally Identifiable Information (PII)**.
+The widespread use of chatbots globally has led to a massive collection of user-generated data, often containing **Personally Identifiable Information (PII)**.
 To comply with the **General Data Protection Regulation (GDPR)**, this sensitive data must be anonymized before being logged or used for downstream tasks like model training and analytics.

 This project presents a scalable, multilingual PII anonymization solution for seven European NATCOs: Germany, Hungary, Poland, Greece, Croatia, Montenegro, and the UK.
 The pipeline uses an ensemble approach, combining **Named Entity Recognition (NER)** models (from SpaCy, HuggingFace, and Flair), language-specific regular expressions, and the Presidio framework.
 This hybrid method achieves over **90% value-level accuracy** in detecting and masking a wide range of PII entities while preserving the semantic context of user inputs.